Dyslexia Services

 Brownfield ISD is committed to providing students identified with dyslexia with appropriate research-based instruction and academic support to prepare them to be successful lifetime readers and writers.
 Brownfield ISD has a district-wide plan that follows the guidelines and procedures set forth in the Dyslexia Handbook for the identification of, instruction for, and accommodations for students with dyslexia and related disorders

-Dyslexia Handbook 2021:
+The Dyslexia Handbook 2024 Update

 Dyslexia Defined